-Companies need your permission to collect this information and they will ask you if you want to accept Cookies.
+Companies need your permission to collect this information and they will ask you if you want to accept cookies.
 Cookies appear as a pop-up box or at the top/bottom of website pages.
 You can respond to this by pressing Yes or No when you are asked.

 Bookmarks

-Bookmarking is a simple and great way to save interesting pages such as recipes, exercise videos, sewing patterns, articles etc., that you want to come back to later.
+Bookmarking is a simple and great way to save interesting pages such as recipes, exercise videos, sewing patterns, articles etc, that you want to come back to later.
 You can easily find them again in the future.

-Creating a bookmark Click on the star icon in your search bar or use the command CTRL + D to bookmark a page
+Creating a bookmark

+Click on the star icon in your search bar or use the command CTRL + D to bookmark a page

 • This will create a bookmark.
-You can rename it if you wish and then click 'done'
+You can rename it if you wish and then click done

-Finding your bookmarks There are a few easy ways to find the bookmarks you have created: • Start typing in the 'keyword' - the subject you are looking for.
+Finding your bookmarks

+There are a few easy ways to find the bookmarks you have created:

+• Start typing in the keyword - the subject you are looking for.
 The link to your bookmark should show up near the top of the search results

 Another way to find your bookmarks is to click on the 3 dots or 3 lines at the top right of your browser.
 This is called a Hamburger menu.
-This will open up a dropdown menu with some options, including 'Bookmarks'
+This will open up a dropdown menu with some options, including Bookmarks

-The bookmarks bar is located on the 'New Tab' page just below the search bar.
-Click on any bookmark in the Bookmark Bar to go to that page:
+The bookmarks bar is located on the New Tab page just below the search bar.
+Click on any bookmark in the Bookmark Bar to go to that page.

-How to download and use Applications (Apps)
+How to Download and Use Applications (Apps)

-Applications, or Apps software on your device help you do a particular task.
+Applications or Apps are software on your device that help you do a particular task.

 For example:

 - Control Apps, such as Settings.
-These help you to set up your device so that it suits your needs and to help make it easy to use - App Store: An App store helps you find the programmes you want to download and use on your smartphone or tablet - Branded apps: Apps from places like supermarkets, your doctor's surgery or your bank can make it easy to do day to day tasks online.
+These help you to set up your device to suit your needs and to help make it easy to use - App Store: Helps you find the programmes you want to download and use on your smartphone or tablet - Branded apps: Apps from places like supermarkets, your doctor's surgery or your bank can make it easy to do day-to-day tasks online.

 To open an App:

-iPhone and Android smartphone or ipad:
+iPhone and Android smartphone or iPad:

-Tap on the App icon
+• Tap on the App icon

-Downloading an app using the Apple App Store and Google Play
+Downloading an app using the Apple App Store and Google Play:

 If you are using an Apple device:

 • Tap on the App Store icon.
 It will usually be on your home page.

 If you are using an Android device:

-• Tap on the Google Play Store app If you are using Windows on a computer or laptop:
+• Tap on the Google Play Store app.

+If you are using Windows on a computer or laptop: